Forex Education

 1. The Magic Doji

 Doji is a Japanese word that translates to ‘at the same time.’
-There are two candlesticks in this pattern that tell you time frames when you can expect the closing price to be almost the same as the opening price.
+There are two candlesticks in this pattern that tell you when you can expect the closing price to be almost the same as the opening price.
 This pattern is regarded as a significant individual candlestick pattern.
-This pattern can also play as a crucial component in various multiple candlestick patterns.
+This pattern can also play a crucial component in various multiple candlestick patterns.

 doji pattern